Chadian police fire tear gas to disperse anti-French protest - NewsBreak

 A spokesman for the transitional government could not be reached for comment.

-Protesters vandalised several petrol stations in N'djamena operated by French oil major TotalEnergies (TTEF.PA).
-Some torched French flags, while a Russian flag was hoisted on a mast in central N'djamena, according to a Reuters reporter.
+Protesters vandalised several petrol stations in N’djamena operated by French oil major TotalEnergies.
+Some torched French flags, while a Russian flag was hoisted on a mast in central N’djamena, according to a Reuters reporter.

 Chad is seen as a strong ally of the west in the fight against Islamist militants in the region.
 Several Western countries, including France, maintain troops at bases in the country.